cpske/ISP/django/django-test-organization.md

 ```
 The `-v 2` is optional; it displays one line for each test method run.

-## Refactor Models, too?
+## Refactor Models

-You can also refactor your `models.py` into a `models` directory and separate files for each class.
+You can (probably should) refactor your models classes into individual files, instead of putting them all in `models.py`.

-Refactoring models requires some extra work is needed so that you don't need to rewrite your imports and so that Django migrations work.
-This is covered in a separate write-up.
+This is described in [Separate Models into Separate Files](separate-model-classes).